May Uprising: Aftermath

 The Bolshevik leaders of the revolt were imprisoned.
 Later, some of the leaders, including Stepan Alaverdian, Sargis Musayelian, and Bagrat Gharibdjanian, were killed while being transferred between prisons.
 There were rumors that Anastas Mikoyan was also executed, "even though Mikoyan did not participate in the May Uprising and was not in Armenia at the time."

 The Soviet government in Moscow warned on June 4 that diplomatic relations would be "detrimentally affected" if the "persecution of Communists continued."
 As Richard G. Hovannisian concluded, the fact that several notable Dashnaks were imprisoned in Soviet Russia and Azerbaijan at the time "must certainly have had a moderating influence" on Yerevan.
 Following the Soviet invasion of Zangezur and the capture and torture of Dashnaks, the Communist party of Armenia was banned in Armenia.
 This, combined with the imprisonment and exile of the leaders of the May Uprising, completely halted Bolshevik activity within the country.

 Armenia's domestic situation continued to deteriorate as the government lost favour and hope among the people and Allied officials.
-After three months, the Treaty of Alexandropol was signed on December 3, effectively partitioning Armenia between Turkish and Soviet rule.
-A new government in the remainder of independent Armenia then cleared the way for a new government that accomplished the purpose sought in the uprising.
-The Armenian Soviet Socialist Republic was declared on November 29, 1920 and became a constituent part of the Union of Soviet Socialist Republics in 1922.
+After three months, the Turkish and then Soviet invasion of Armenia led to the Treaty of Alexandropol on December 3, effectively partitioning Armenia between Turkish and Soviet rule.
+The government of the First Republic of Armenia then cleared the way for a new government that accomplished the purpose sought in the uprising.
+The Armenian Soviet Socialist Republic was declared on November 29, 1920, and became a constituent part of the Union of Soviet Socialist Republics in 1922.